Vanilla-OS/vanilla-tools/README.md

 ## Tools
 - `lpkg` - A package manager locker/unlocker for Vanilla OS.
 - `cur-gpu` - A minimal glxinfo re-implementation to get the current GPU/Driver and optionally the GL extensions.
-Requires `libxxf86vm-dev` and `libgl-dev` to build.
+Requires `libxxf86vm-dev libgl-dev libxcursor-dev` to build.